imandzankovic/med-uni-admin-backend/README.md

 Developed with:

-  -Node.js
+  - Node.js
-  -Mlab
+  - Mlab
-  -Google Cloud Platform for storage
+  - Google Cloud Platform for storage

 Provides integration with YouTube account.